 - Put your food inside sealed containers.
 This will keep your food from being contaminated by cockroaches.

 - Seal off cracks, crevices, and holes by caulking.
 These are possible entry points for the roaches.

 - Regularly dispose of your garbage.
 Put a tight cover on your trash cans.
 The garbage bins offer a lot of food source for the cockroach.

 - Take away clutter inside the house, clutter which they can use as hiding places.
 Do not keep old and useless boxes, cardboard, newspapers, or magazines around the house.

 - Like we said earlier, you can use cockroach baits and poisons along with the said control measures above.

-If you are simply overwhelmed by the sheer numbers of roaches in your home, you can always call in the professionals to do the dirty work for you.
+If you are simply overwhelmed by the sheer number of roaches in your home, you can always call in professionals to do the dirty work for you.
 You can enlist the services of the best pest control management in North Carolina, Go-Forth Pest Control.

 We bring in a new and fresh approach to the pest control industry, using family-friendly and pet-friendly methods of extermination that caters to your specific needs.
 Our expert experience in exterminating pests like cockroaches, wasps, weevils, mosquitoes, mice, flies, termites, ants, and spiders can really make you say goodbye to these pests in your home.
 You may check us on Facebook or Google us to see what our satisfied customers have to say about us.